Climate-related financial disclosure: key features and guidance to prepare

 Three-year modified liability regime

-Subject to the exceptions discussed below, a modified liability regime will provide reporting entities with immunity from civil claims by private litigants regarding disclosures made in sustainability reports, and auditors' reports for financial years commencing during the period from 1 January 2025 to 31 December 2027, about:
+Subject to the exceptions discussed below, the modified liability regime will provide reporting entities with immunity from civil claims by private litigants regarding disclosures made in sustainability reports, and auditors' reports for financial years commencing during the period from 1 January 2025 to 31 December 2027, about:

 - scope 3 GHG emissions (including financed emissions);